Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: The CASTOR Filters and Error Budget

 We show Model C in Figure~\ref{fig:Error Models}.
 Model O (whose evolution with redshift is shown in Figure~\ref{fig:Model1}) is a lower bound on the error due to fixed additive noise from varying photometry and tracer catalog completeness, while Model C is likely to overestimate the real low redshift error bars owing to its simple parameterization of weakly constrained bias evolution and assumption that photometric errors increase with redshift rather than remaining constant.
 The fractional error grows with redshift, but not rapidly enough to produce large absolute uncertainties given the decline in the intensity with redshift.
 Therefore, the signal and the error together go smoothly to zero at high redshift because of the pre-factor in Equation~\ref{forward_model} and the shape of the filter, regardless of the underlying SED shape that we constrain.

 The conservative error estimates we obtain show that the common assumption of 1/N Poisson noise \citep{Scottez18} tends to underestimate the true uncertainties.
 Further, comparison of our analytic approach with bootstrapped errorbars from GALEX in \cite{Chiang_2019} reveals an unaccounted for and redshift dependent term that inflates the error by a factor of 2-3 at $z > 0.7$.
+Another possibility is unmodeled systematics in the reference catalog, owing to differences in the underlying tracer populations.
 Although we do not attempt to explicitly model this effect, we expect that it is a consequence of the filter shape, where fewer photons are detected as the emission redshifts out of the filter coverage.
 A stronger evolution of the photometric error could capture this effect at high redshift at the cost of less agreement at lower redshift where most of our constraining power is expected to be.

 To summarize the redshift dependencies of each model.
 In Model O, shot noise is subdominant to photometric uncertainties which become comparable as the completeness of the spectroscopic tracer catalog falls off at $z > 2.5$.
 In Model C, at low redshift, error due to bias evolution dominates, while for $z \gtrsim 0.5$, photometric errors grow and dominate over both shot noise and bias evolution.